When SHTF, are you bugging in or bugging out?

 - Bugging in is ideal when you or any of your family members are physically unable to bug out.
 This includes people living with very young kids, the elderly, or those with physical or mental disabilities.

 - Staying put with your supplies is more stable.
 You do not have to worry about limiting them to only things that you can carry, nor do you have to worry about braving the elements.

 - This also means you’ll have a reliable shelter that can withstand possible inclement weather.
-This is important, especially during the winter where outdoor conditions can be extra harsh and shelter is your top priority.
+This is important, especially during the winter when outdoor conditions can be extra harsh and shelter is your top priority.

-- Bugging in requires less time, energy and skills.
-You don’t have to set up shelter, nor struggle with building a fire in a possibly damp environment.
+- Bugging in requires less time, energy, and skills.
+You don’t have to set up shelter nor struggle with building a fire in a possibly damp environment.
 Given that you have a well-stocked survival pantry, you don’t have to forage or hunt for food, either.